callahanp/dev0/README.md

 ## Overview

 Dev0 provides a common structure and workflow for the most common developer tasks when creating or maintaining applications.
-Its purpose is to manage build scenarios seamlessly so a developer can instantly switch to a different build scenario.
+Its purpose is to manage build scenarios seamlessly so a developer can instantly switch to a different one.
 Dev0 does not provide a complete development environment.
-Its purpose is to provide an interface to developers' daily tasks using scripts you probably already have.
+Its purpose is to provide an interface to developers' daily tasks using scripts you probably already have or can easily write

 Dev0 supports
 - Multiple Standalone Applications with a single cloned repository